christian-eriksson/blubee/README.md

 ## Restoring Backups

+Blubee can restore backups from your local machine as well as pulling backups from a remote machine.
 You should have a `backup.json` as described above, to restore the backup created in the example above run:

 ```
 blubee -b <path-to-backup.json> restore